Obstetric fistula: Lack of education

 High levels of poverty also lead to low levels of education among impoverished women concerning maternal health.
-This lack of information in combination with obstacles preventing rural women to easily travel to and from hospitals lead many to arrive at the birthing process without prenatal care.
-This can cause a development of unplanned complications that may arise during home births, in which traditional techniques are used.
+This lack of information, in combination with obstacles preventing rural women from easily traveling to and from hospitals, leads many to arrive at the birthing process without prenatal care.
+This can cause the development of unplanned complications that may arise during home births, in which traditional techniques are used.
 These techniques often fail in the event of unplanned emergencies, leading women to go to the hospital for care too late, desperately ill, and therefore vulnerable to the risks of anesthesia and surgery that must be used on them.
 In a study of women who had prenatal care and those who had unbooked emergency births, "the death rate in the booked-healthy group was as good as that in many developed countries, [but] the death rate in the unbooked emergencies was the same as the death rate in England in the 16th and 17th centuries."
 In this study, 62 unbooked emergency women were diagnosed with obstetric fistulae out of 7,707 studied, in comparison to three diagnosed booked mothers out of 15,020 studied.
 In addition, studies find that education is associated with lower desired family size, greater use of contraceptives, and increased use of professional medical services.
 Educated families are also more likely to be able to afford health care, especially maternal healthcare.